-On July 29, 2016, the Company's board of directors approved the issuance of up to 27,000,000 of Series A-2 preferred stock, par value \$0.0001.
+On July 29, 2016, the Company's Board of Directors approved the issuance of up to 27,000,000 of Series A-2 preferred stock, par value \$0.0001.
 The original issuance price of the Series A-2 preferred stock was \$1.053.
-Series A-2 preferred stock is recorded at the maximum redemption value per the agreement in redeemable convertible preferred stock on the consolidated balance sheet.
+Series A-2 preferred stock is recorded at the maximum redemption value per the agreement in redeemable convertible preferred stock.